 It should stand out, and provide accurate, helpful information about what you’re offering.

-Always include a professional profile picture, description, skills, and anything else of value.
+Always include a professional background photo, profile photo, description, skills, and anything else of value.
 Otherwise, they may be skeptical over whether to reply.

 Always introduce yourself